-If you ever travel to Vietnam and cruise around neighborhood market before noon till sunset, you will surely come across those grilled meat (balls) stand along the sidewalk.
-In fact, Vietnamese pork meatball is one of the ever popular street food, be it hot or cold, summer or winter.
+If you ever travel to Vietnam and cruise around the neighborhood market before noon till sunset, you will surely come across those grilled meat (balls) stands along the sidewalk.
+In fact, Vietnamese pork meatball is one of the ever-popular street food, be it hot or cold, summer or winter.
 As soon as you detect the aroma, there will surely be a stand around…

 Dipping sauce or condiments for meatballs is an art and the selections are large.
 A rule of thumb is that sweet/sour fish sauce is great for anything grilled.
-Another, Sriracha is the perfect quick fix for short on time snack or for topping over meatballs sandwich (banh mi).
+Another, Sriracha is the perfect quick fix for short on time snack or for topping over a meatballs sandwich (banh mi).
 In the case of traditional Vietnamese pork meatballs from Ninh Hoa, the complex and authentic sauce of choice is Sticky rice dipping sauce.
-This sticky rice sauce is made of mashed sticky rice (of course), ground meat, shrimp and pork liver and a bunch of other seasoning.
+This sticky rice sauce is made of mashed sticky rice (of course), ground meat, shrimp and pork liver, and a bunch of other seasonings.
 The process is long and ingredients are not that easy to find (here, in the US).
-However, if you could manage all that and get pass your guilty (on consuming liver and sweet rice) then the taste is not one to be forgotten.
-This sticky rice sauce can be used for dipping, topping meatballs sandwich and in Mid Vietnam pan cake (banh Khoai) too.
+However, if you could manage all that and get pass your guilt (on consuming liver and sweet rice) then the taste is not one to be forgotten.
+This sticky rice sauce can be used for dipping, topping meatballs sandwich, and in Mid Vietnam pancake (banh Khoai) too.

-These grilled meatballs can be consumed as appetizer with the Sticky rice and accompanied by any seasonal veggies.
-They can also be serve as a side to rice meals or filling for Vietnamese sandwiches.
-Instead of balling, you could also create longer patties from the same ingredients to place on your tacos, betel leaves, spring rolls or wrapped with rice papers.
+These grilled meatballs can be consumed as an appetizer with the Sticky rice and accompanied by any seasonal veggies.
+They can also be served as a side to rice meals or filling for Vietnamese sandwiches.
+Instead of balling, you could also create longer patties from the same ingredients to place on your tacos, betel leaves, spring rolls, or wrapped with rice papers.